• Skip to main content

 4. Place chicken (breast UP) on the preheated pan and place in oven.

 5. Cook time is about 15 minutes per pound.
 Start testing at 11 minutes per pound.
-Test with meat thermometer, wiggle test or look for clear juices
+Test with meat thermometer, wiggle test or look for clear juices.

 Nutrition Facts

-Scrumptious Oven Roasted Whole Chicken Recipe
+Oven Roasted Whole Chicken Crispy Skin

 Serves: 6